otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 If one prekey message is received:

-    If the prekey message is valid, decide whether to send a non-interactive auth message based on whether the long term key in the use profile is trusted or not.
+    If the prekey message is valid, decide whether to send a non-interactive auth message based on whether the long term key in the user profile is trusted or not.

 If many prekey messages are received:

     Remove all invalid prekey messages.
     Remove all duplicate prekey messages in the list.
-    If multiple valid messages remain, check for invalid situations:
-        If multiple prekey messages exist with the same instance tag, the same version, and the same long term keys in the user profile, then one of the messages is invalid.
-The safest thing to do is to remove all the prekeys associated with this situation.
     If one prekey message remains:
         Decide whether to send a message using this prekey message based on whether the long term key within the use profile is trusted or not.